 Lowland Rescue search dog teams are used to search areas that are difficult for human teams to search, such as dense woodland and difficult terrain, or to cover larger areas more quickly.
 As with the foot teams, they will also look for vulnerable missing people, such as children, those suffering from mental illness and despondent people, who may wish to harm themselves.

-Currently, we have a small team of three dogs.
-All are Level 1 Trainee search dogs.
+Currently, we have a small team of five dogs.
+All are trainee search dogs.

 Meet our Dogs